 We are doing all forward Clarion-Code development (i.e. templates, classes, demo applications, CHT Utility Applications and CHT "Batch Bot" Applications) currently using Clarion 10 and Clarion 11.

-The latest-version installer/updater detects with a "Check" button when a later version of itself is available and so, will upgrade itself on approval by the developer.
+The latest-version installer/updater detects with a "Check" button and so, will upgrade itself on approval by the developer.
 Self-upgrade can also be deferred to another time, if desired.

-A Clarion 11 CHT version AND a Clarion 10 CHT version is, of course, included in the price of your current CHT download subscription.
+A Clarion 11 CHT version, a Clarion 10 CHT version and/or a Clarion 11.1 version is included in the price of your current CHT download subscription.

 CHT user experience has given us considerable feedback confirming that older Clarion version applications built with CHT templates in them, will port effortlessly to Clarion 10 or Clarion 11 when the apps are pure ABC + CHT.
 Our ability to stay in-synch and let you move forward, with Clarion's newer versions is the very best, and unique to CHT!